| Quantum Mechanics for Engineers

 This note has a closer look at the accuracy of the variational method.

-Any approximate ground state solution may always be written as
+Any approximate ground state wave function may always be

 Similarly, the expectation energy